 If you want to gather accurate and comprehensive data, it is recommended to use your sleep-tracking device consistently every night.

-It is important to note that everyone's sleep needs are different and can vary based on various factors, such as age, lifestyle, and overall health.
+It is important to note that everyone's sleep needs are different and can vary based on multiple factors, such as age, lifestyle, and overall health.
 It is recommended that you take the time to carefully evaluate your individual sleep habits and needs by observing how you feel when you wake up in the morning, how alert you are throughout the day, and how easily you fall asleep at night.

 This can help you better understand your unique sleep requirements and make any necessary adjustments to your sleep habits or environment to ensure you get the restful sleep your body needs.